jackkershaw/daily-challenges/README.md

 # daily-challenges

-Simple website built for my partner to link to all the daily challenges (like Wordle etc.)
+Simple website to link to all the daily challenges (like Wordle etc.)

 ## Changelog